 Proxy Authentication

-Most quality proxy providers require authentication:
+Most quality proxy providers require authentication before they’ll route your traffic:

 Proxy Chaining